Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Formal backgrounds of the electrodynamic nonlocality

 over the field

 of real numbers with the real original basis

 a dimension of which is not even.
-As a result this three-dimensional real space complemented by the complex vector manifold of physical fields can not be in general a three-dimensional linear space due to its odd dimensionality.
-Such three-dimensional combination of the space and of the manifold can not be the real number representation of the complex \emph{affine} space, the dimensionality of which should be even \cite{Shilov,Rashevskii}.
+As a result, this three-dimensional real space complemented by the complex vector manifold of physical fields cannot be in general a three-dimensional linear space due to its odd dimensionality.
+Such a three-dimensional combination of the space and the manifold cannot be the real number representation of the complex \emph{affine} space, the dimensionality of which should be even \cite{Shilov,Rashevskii}.
 Consequently this combination can not be a subspace of the complex space

 over the field

 or of the real space

 over the field